-We implement the Newton Fund in Brazil - a £375 million fund that, over five years, intends to promote the economic development and welfare of the 15 partner countries.
-Launched by the British Chancellor of the Exchequer and First Secretary of State, George Osborne, during his visit to Brazil in April 2014, the fund aims to address social and economic problems of developing countries around the world, through strengthening partnership on science and innovation by unlocking further funding to support poverty alleviation.
+Launched by the British Chancellor of the Exchequer and First Secretary of State, George Osborne, during his visit to Brazil in April 2014, the fund aims to address enhance the social and economic welfare of the poorest parts of Brazil, through equal partnerships on science and innovation.
 It is part of the UK’s official development assistance (ODA) commitment.

 Royal Society of Chemistry

-Our Royal Society of Chemistry officer is responsible for the networking between UK and Brazil in the Chemistry and related areas, aiming to support research collaborations between the two countries to attract scientific paper submissions to our leading journals.
-More information at: http://www.rsc.org/Membership/Networking/InternationalActivities/Brazil/
+Our Royal Society of Chemistry (RSC) manager is responsible for the networking between UK and Brazil in Chemistry, aiming to support world class research collaborations between the two countries to attract scientific paper submissions to RSC’s leading chemistry journals.
+For more information, visit: www.rsc.org.

 Dr Julia Knights